🔒 Hacked

 Three weeks later, it happened again - to a different project.

-Cetatean.ro is a news analysis platform that helps Romanian citizens develop critical thinking about media.
-The name means “Citizen” in Romanian.
+This was a news analysis platform that helps citizens develop critical thinking about media.
 Using AI-powered credibility assessment, it enables users to analyze news articles for bias and accuracy.
 The stakes were high—user trust and platform credibility were on the line.

 The Discovery

-Unlike ClipCraft, we didn’t discover this attack ourselves.
+Unlike the video platform, we didn’t discover this attack ourselves.

 /storage/app/public/kjrce03dcm.php